Jutho/VectorFunctionSpacesSummary/README.md

 For every chapter of the lecture notes "Vector- and function spaces", this document lists the following items:

+1. A brief summary

+2. Not covered in class: sections which we have not or only briefly covered, and are not part of the exam (neither theory nor exercise).
+This corresponds to (subsections) that (should) have a ($\star$) indicator in the lecture notes.

-1. Important concepts: these mostly correspond to definitions, sometimes the definition is hidden inside a proposition or theorem.
-You do not need to know the literal definition, but you should be able to understand and use this term or concept correctly
+3. Important concepts: these mostly correspond to definitions, sometimes the definition is hidden inside a proposition or theorem.
+You do not need to know the literal definition, but you should be able to understand and use this term or concept correctly, both for theory and exercise.

-2. Important theorems and propositions: it is indicated which proofs need to be known (actively) or understood
+4. Important theorems and propositions: list of proofs that need to be known (actively) or understood (passively) for the theory exam

-3. Additional topics for applications / exercises: what you need to know for the exercises, in particular if it is additional material that you do not need to know for theory
+5. Additional topics for applications / exercises: what you need to know for the exercises, in particular if it is additional material that you do not need to know for theory

 ## 1. Elementary algebraic structures

+**Summary:**

+This chapter lists the basic mathematical structures and terminology that we will need and use, and doing so, also specifies the convention and notations that we will use for those.
+This should be almost completely repition; there will be no direct theory questions about this, but you should of course be able to use and understand this terminology

+**Not convered in class:**

+Section 1.2.4 was barely covered in class.
+The definition of the kernel of a group homomorphism generalised to the kernel of a vector space homomorphism (=linear map).
+The concept of a normal subgroup and a quotient group also generalise to that of a subspace and a quotient space, because a vector space is an abelian group with respect to vector addition.
+We have not at all discussed exact sequences.

 **Important concepts:**